top of page

 Barrett Centre

 It comprised eight separate buildings, a reception and admission block, three wards with 32 beds, two wards with 16 beds, a cafeteria and a medical officer's flat.
 The Barrett Adolescent Centre (BAC) was a public mental health facility that operated between 1983 and January 2014 on the campus of The Park – Centre for Mental Health at Wacol.
-It provided extended inpatient treatment for adolescents with severe and complex mental illnesses.
-It had capacity for 15 inpatients, as well as five-day patients and a small number of outpatients.
+It provided extended inpatient treatment for adolescents with severe and complex mental illnesses and treated patients aged between 13 and 18 years old.
+It had a capacity for 15 inpatients, five-day patients, and a small number of outpatients.
+There was also a waiting list for admission as an inpatient or a day patient.

 The clinical director of the BAC, a psychiatrist, led a multi-disciplinary team of medical, nursing and allied health staff.

-The first was to identify appropriate alternative services for the then patients and the second was to develop a new suite of services intended to cater for adolescents with extended treatment needs including for those who might otherwise have been admitted to the BAC.
-The first process was undertaken by West Moreton Hospital and Health Service (HHS).
+Two processes were set in place.
+The first was to identify appropriate alternative services for the then patients, and the second was to develop a new suite of services intended to cater for adolescents with extended treatment needs, including those who might otherwise have been admitted to the BAC.
+The first process was undertaken by West Moreton Hospital and Health Service (WMHHS).

 The second process was led by Children’s Health Queensland HHS (CHQ).

-• ANNOUNCEMENT
+• ANNOUNCEMENTS

-Review into Wolston Park Hospital
+Review into Wolston Park Hospital Complete

 Do you need support?